Hong-Kong Energy Information

 View all macro and energy indicators in the Hong-Kong energy report

 View all news, archive your new and create your own daily newsletters only on your topics/countries of interest with Key Energy Intelligence

 Total Energy Consumption

-Total energy consumption per capita dropped by 10% in 2020 to 1.7 toe.
-Per capita electricity consumption is about 5,840 kWh.
+Total energy consumption per capita is 1.7 toe in 2021.
+Per capita electricity consumption is about 6 MWh.

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)

 All of the country's oil products are imported from mainland China.

 Renewable in % Electricity Production

 In 2020, the Environment Bureau (ENB) presented the details of more than HK$10bn (US$1.3bn) in environmental projects and over HK$3bn (US$387m) in relief measures outlined in the 2020-21 budget, to mitigate climate change, improve air quality, support waste reduction and recycling, as well as enhance environmental protection and provide financial relief sector.